Quantitative Data Analysis 101

 Factor 1 – Data type

 The first thing you need to consider is the type of data you’ve collected (or the type of data you will collect).
 By data types, I’m referring to the four levels of measurement – namely, nominal, ordinal, interval and ratio.
-If you’re not familiar with this lingo, check out this post which explains each of the four levels of measurement.
+If you’re not familiar with this lingo, check out the video below.

 Why does this matter?